 Directed by Jonathan Teplitzky with Brian Cox in the title role, Churchill (2017) is set during preparations for Operation Overlord (the D-Day invasion) late in 1944.
 While very watchable with a good gravely voiced performance by Cox, who taps into Winston’s famously emotional and depressive side, this movie has some serious faults.
 The first is an obvious casting cock-up that has Julian Wadham playing General Montgomery (“Monty”) when he really looked more like Field Marshall Alan Brooke – Churchill’s strategic military number two.
 Meanwhile, Brooke, as played by Danny Webb, looks and sounds more like “Monty”.
 Worse than this miscasting, however, is the film’s factual errors including the portrayal of the British war leader actually being bullied by his generals.

-The script by Alex von Tunzelmann (a Brit despite his German sounding name) accurately describes the irritation that Eisenhower (the operation’s supreme leader) and the rest of the British and American generals felt over Churchill’s interference in their D-Day plans.
+The script by Alex von Tunzelmann (a Brit despite her German sounding name) accurately describes the irritation that Eisenhower (the operation’s supreme leader) and the rest of the British and American generals felt over Churchill’s interference in their D-Day plans.
 Like Hitler, Churchill always saw himself as a better military commander than he really was.

 Winston Churchill is also depicted as interfering because he feared another Gallipoli-like disaster (the failed Gallipoli invasion of Turkey in World War I was Churchill’s idea).
 While this was true, the US or British, never tried to belittle Churchill.
 For example, one scene showed Monty actually admonishing a supine Churchill for his interference, sneeringly calling him by his surname as he does so.
 Churchill would never have stood for that.
-Winston was, after all, Monty’s boss, and while Monty was himself noted ego-maniac, he still had grudging respect for the man who promoted him.
+Winston was, after all, Monty’s boss, and while Monty was himself a noted ego-maniac, he still had grudging respect for the man who promoted him.

 This is not to say that there were no arguments between the British PM and the allied generals, and especially between Brooke and Churchill – both of whom had fierce tempers.
 Yet respect between them was maintained.
 Brook noted in his famous war diary that while he and other generals often had to divert him from his stupider ideas, Churchill was usually right on the really big issues.
 This point was also made in Darkest Hour (2018).

 By the way, it was Field Marshall Alan Brooke rather than the King who had to convince Churchill not to interfere with Operation Overlord planning.
-Although famously His Majesty really did have to use his clout to later convince Churchill not to actually take part in the D-Day landings.
+Although His Majesty really did have to use his clout to later convince Churchill not to actually take part in the D-Day landings.

 Despite the film’s serious (and annoying) historical flaws, there are a few sweet and enlightening interludes in it, including those that touch on the support of Churchill’s wife, Clemmie, played by Miranda Richardson.
 It also nicely relates how Britain’s one-time Boer War adversary, Jan Smuts (Richard Durden), was now a wise and trusted adviser and friend to Churchill.

 Seradata Rating for Churchill 2017: 7 out of 10.
-A flawed but enlightening film that could have been a “9” had its belittling of Churchill had been corrected, and if its history had been recounted a little more accurately.
+A flawed but enlightening film that could have been a “9” had its belittling of Churchill and miscasting had been corrected, and if its history had been recounted a little more accurately.